La Bestia del Ring: Lucha Libre AAA Worldwide (2019–2023)

-On October 31, 2019, Rush and La Bestia would appear in Nación Lucha Libre, reuniting with former stablemate La Máscara.
+On October 31, 2019, Rush and La Bestia would appear for Nación Lucha Libre, reuniting with former stablemate La Máscara.
 The trio dubbed themselves La Facción Ingobernable (based on the Los Ingobernables name from CMLL).
 On December 14 at AAA's Guerra de Titanes, it was announced that Rush, La Bestia del Ring, Killer Kross, L.A.
 Park and Konnan were forming a new version of La Facción Ingobernable.
 On June 10, 2023, it was announced that both La Bestia and Rush had departed AAA.